hideouts-io/iOS-Developer-Toolkit/README.md

 ## Start here

-Download the native `arm64` build for Apple Silicon or the native `x86_64` build for an Intel Mac from the [latest release](https://github.com/hideouts-io/iOS-Developer-Toolkit/releases/latest).
-Verify its checksum, extract the ZIP, and open **iOS Developer Toolkit.app**.
-The release bundle carries its pinned Python, PySide6, pymobiledevice3, and developer-image runtime; a repository checkout is not required.
+Start with [Clone the repository and run the app](#clone-the-repository-and-run-the-app) to launch the current source in a project-managed environment.
+The launcher creates the local virtual environment when needed, stages **iOS Developer Toolkit.app**, and opens it.
+If you prefer a portable application that does not require a repository checkout, use the architecture-specific downloads later in the Installation section.
 The GUI does not expose an interactive shell.
 IPython and Jedi remain source-installation tools, while the xonsh runtime is bundled because pymobiledevice3's AFC and backup services import it.

 Connect an unlocked iPhone or iPad with a data-capable USB cable, tap **Trust** on the device, and select the intended target in the top-right device picker.
 Developer Mode and a mounted DDI are required only for workflows that use Apple developer services; basic pairing, Lockdown, apps, backups, AFC, classic syslog, and many diagnostics can work without them.